tengxiaoliu/XoT/README.md

 ### Generate XoT results

+Please put your api key in the Line 24 of `brain.py` file.

 We here provide the command to generate XoT results on GSM8K.
 To run the code on other datasets, please change the `--dataset` argument accordingly.

 ```